CopperheadOS/copperheados.github.io/install.md

 means that recovering a device with a forgotten password is not possible without Copperhead doing it, which is the main purpose of this feature (anti-theft).
 Stock Android can be more forgiving because it's tied to a Google account.

+**Note: Unlocking the bootloader again will perform a factory reset.
+Do not plan to do so unless otherwise requried.**

+You should now disable OEM unlocking and factory reset the CopperheadOS device for optimal hardware security.

 ## Updating